suits-rpg/rules/lib/rules/combat.md

 however, you don't have to engage someone that attacks you; you can choose to respond with a defense only, and attack another combatant.

+One exception to these rules is that you always get your (lower) shield bonus against missile attacks from the front sector no matter how many there are, because you aren't moving your shield to block missiles, just using it as cover. (and your rank against missiles is always (5 + reflexes)/2, round down. )

-You must declare your choice to respond defensively before you look at your cards.
+You must declare your defensive mode before you look at your cards.

-If you opt to defend, you can use one of your cards for defense and save the other for your action.
-However, you cannot defend against and attack the same person in the same round; i.e., you cannot participate in two contests with the same person in a round.
-Alternatively you can use the sum of both of your cards for defense.

-You can choose whether to use one or two cards after looking at your cards.

-* If you successfully defend, you can still act on their turn with the second card.
-* if your opponent wins the contest, you lose their ability to act on their action, and must discard the other card.
-  (i.e., if you both overdraw you can still act.)
-* If you are playing with a single deck, the defender must return their card to the deck and draws a single card for their action.

-If you are engaged when you have no cards left, you can draw a one or two cards (your choice) from the deck in defense; however, if you draw two cards, you _must_ use the sum of the cards, or overdraw and lose the contest.

-The option to respond defensively is not available to the person who initiated a contest.

-#### Two Item Defense

-If you have a shield or a second weapon in hand, and are outnumbered, you can defend one hand to hand attack with two cards on someone elses' action _and_ engage someone _else_ on your action, also with two cards.
-Or vice versa; you can engage with someone else on their action, and defend with two cards on yours.
+Example: a person with a medium spear and a medium shield is attacked by six people.

+1. On the first contest, the fighter opts to use their spear, but as he is outnumbered, reserves the shield for later attacks.
+   He wins the contest, and hits his opponent, who is wounded but not killed.
+2. On the second contest, the fighter blocks with the shield.
+He wins again, but cannot counterattack.
+3. On the third contest, neither his weapon or shield are ready; he dodges successfully, but cannot counterattack as his spear is unready.
+4. On the fourth contest, which occurs on the fighters' turn, his weapon is unready, so he has no opportunity to act; at the end of the round, both his shield and weapon are ready.
+5. On the fifth contest, he uses his shield, which is now ready, to successfully block.
+   He won't be able to use it til after his next active turn.
+6. His sixth person fires a bow at him.
+He blocks with the shield.

+Note that for simplicity's sake we ignored in this example the fact

 ### Engagement

 Engagement is when you, on your turn, decide to attack someone else.
 * If they have not engaged since their last action, they can decide to counter engage you as well.
   If this is the case, one or the other of you is going to get hit, unless you both overdraw.
-* If your opponent opts NOT to engage (or cannot as they have engaged someone else since their turn, _or_ have an unready weapon) then there are two possible results: 1) you hit them, 2) you don't.
+* If your opponent opts NOT to engage
+  (or cannot as they have engaged someone else since their turn, _or_ have an unready weapon) then there are two possible results: 1) you hit them, 2) you don't.

 Once you have begun a contest with a person, you can only disengage if